 The hospital also took steps to protect women in compromised places, physically and emotionally.
 The Partners in Inner-City Integrated Prenatal Care Project was developed in 2012 to reduce barriers of prenatal care for pregnant women in inner-city Winnipeg.
 Additionally, in 2015, a nurse-led collaborative pilot project found that family-centred care – keeping mother and baby together – was beneficial for newborn babies of opiate-addicted mothers who were on methadone maintenance.

-Though the Women’s Hospital implemented extraordinary programs, increased its level of care through education and technology, and improved their procedures, they were physically limited by the space – or lack thereof – of the current building.
+Though the Women’s Hospital implemented extraordinary programs, increased its level of care through education and technology, and improved their procedures, they were physically limited by the space – or lack thereof – of the building on Notre Dame.
 Dreams of a large, state-of-the-art facility would not go unanswered.

 2008 – Current: Women’s Hospital Redevelopment Project